DigiDago/moodle-block_course_modulenavigation/README.md

 **Expand/open menu**
 You can chose if menu is always open with the option "togglecollapse"

+**Restricted activities**
+You can choose if restricted activities are included or not in the block as inactive links.
+This may be useful if you want to give an overview of the full table of contents when using availability restrictions.

 == About activity completion ==
 If activity completion is used in the course, course navigation block display a circle empty or green to show state of completion.